jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager - REMADE
 Mpv lua script to create and manage playlists.
-Customize script in the settings array in the top of the lua file.

 This is a remake of my earlier script that can be found in this repo in the [old folder](https://github.com/donmaiq/Mpv-Playlistmanager/tree/master/old).
 The reason for the remake is to make the playlist prettier, more convienient and more intuitive to use.
 Now the cursor is completely separate from the currently playing file making navigation easier.